xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 # Conclusion

-In this sixth episode of the pyATS series, saw how to push and remove configuration.
+In this sixth episode of the pyATS series, we saw how to push and remove configuration.
 We took a **Segment Routing Traffic Engineering policy** as example.

 The code used for each blog post can be found [here](https://github.com/AntoineOrsoni/xrdocs-how-to-pyats).
 This link will include the code for all posts.
 {: .notice--info}